oneapi-src/oneDAL/docs/source/topics/generic-workflow.rst

 In this topic, the typical workflow of using |short_name| algorithm on GPU is provided on the example of Principal Component Analysis algorithm (PCA).

+The following steps depict how to:

+- pass the data,
+- initialize the algorithm,
+- request statistics to be calculated (means, variances, eigenvalues),
-The following steps depict how to pass the data, initialize the algorithm, compute results and get calculated eigenvalues and eigenvectors:
+- compute results and get calculated eigenvalues and eigenvectors.

 #.
 Include the following header file to enable the DPC++ interface for
    |short_name|: